CuboidDroid/cuboidoutpost/src/server files/README.md

 If you're using a server host, you will hopefully be able to choose the version and have it set up for you just by picking the above version.

+Essentially, once you have a Minecraft Forge Server up and running, copy the contents of the ZIP file containing this README.md file into the server instance root, then keep reading...

 ## Recommended Settings for `server.properties`

 The following settings in `server.properties` are recommended for servers: